slowernews/wisdom-tldr/chapters/introduction.md

 to be real you need to be vulnerable
 > *'Do you want to know who you are?
 Don't ask.
 Act!
 Action will delineate and define you.' -- Thomas Jefferson* Entrepeneurs are curious
--->
+> *'You have your way.
+I have my way.
+As for the right way, the correct way, and the only way, it does not exist.' -- Friedrich Nietzsche*
+> *'It is better to be hated for what you are than to be loved for what you are not.' -- André Gide* -->